-All Victorian organisations that provide services or facilities to children are required by law to comply with the Child Safe Standards.
+All Victorian organisations that provide services or facilities to children are required to comply with the Child Safe Standards.

 What are the Child Safe Standards?